cwcyau/healthdatascienceacademy/faq.md

 **Those wanting to learn within a different culture or environment**

-> “I work in health data science but the environment I am in is quite elitist and demanding. ”
+> “I work in health data science but the environment I am based in is quite elitist and demanding.
+Even discussions on the latest research papers can get quite heated.”

 **EXAMPLE ACADEMY SOLUTION:** Academy courses which involve discussion-centred or mentoring-based learning might be suitable in this situation.
 These courses might connect you with others in the country who might share similar circumstances and experiences.

 ## Why the University of Birmingham?